Panama's Trump Hotel Has More Drama Than Guests As Owners, Management Feud

 "Between the things [President Trump] says in the press and the stuff he tweets, I don't blame people for not wanting to stay at a hotel with his name on the building," Monstavicius said.
 "From a business perspective, and nothing else, it doesn't make sense to be associated with that."

-Managers accuse investor of "thug-like, mob-style tactics"
+Managers accuse investor of "thug-like, mob style tactics"

-In a statement issued Monday, The Trump Organization reiterated its intention to retain control of the hotel until the arbitration process is concluded.
+In a statement issued Monday, the Trump Organization reiterated its intention to retain control of the hotel until the arbitration process is concluded.
 It said Fintiklis' recent attempts to hand-deliver pink slips to four top executives amounted to "thug-like, mob style tactics."

-Fintiklis flew down to Panama City from Miami on Thursday and had been trying make his way into the hotel area of the tower for days.
+Fintiklis flew to Panama City from Miami on Thursday and had been trying make his way into the hotel area of the tower for days.
 His arrival is what set off the rash of calls to police, according to Trump officials.

 On Wednesday, the AP reported police were back at the hotel — this time with helmets, guns and bulletproof vests.
-Panama's Labor Minister, Luis Ernesto Carles, told CNN that agents from his department were investigating complaints from hotel employees that they aren't getting paid.
+Panama's labor minister, Luis Ernesto Carles, told CNN that agents from his department were investigating complaints from hotel employees that they aren't getting paid.

-If The Trump Organization lost its hold on the complex, that would be another blow for its hotel brand.
-After a long legal dispute, owners of the Trump International Hotel and Tower in Toronto reached a deal to sever ties with The Trump Organization.
+If the Trump Organization lost its hold on the complex, that would be another blow for its hotel brand.
+After a long legal dispute, owners of the Trump International Hotel and Tower in Toronto reached a deal to sever ties with the Trump Organization last summer.
 And as NPR reported, five months later the 46-story condo hotel in Manhattan's SoHo neighborhood did the same.